Ugandan cuisine: Beverages

 Tea (chai) and coffee (kawa) are popular beverages and important cash crops.
 These can be served English-style or spiced (chai masala).
 Coca-Cola, Pepsi and Fanta have all made inroads in the Ugandan market and soft drinks have become very popular.
 Both traditional and Western beers are probably the most widely available alcoholic beverages across Uganda.

 Pombe and lubisi are generic words for locally made fermented beer, usually from banana or millet.
 Fermented banana wine is also prepared and consumed.
 Tonto is a traditional fermented drink made from bananas.
+Obushera beverages are types of traditional drinks made from fermented cereals.

 Waragi is the generic term for distilled spirits and these also vary, see for example Uganda Waragi, a brand name for clear or yellow gin.